 In 2005, 250 students and faculty participated in the Juarez Mission Trip.
 This year, the number of clinics expanded from six sites to ten, where almost 1,000 people received care.

 The annual City Lights Ball is a fundraising event of the TTUHSC first year medical students.
 The purpose of the event is to raise money for community agencies that serve children.
 This event has been the primary community service activity of first year medical students at TTUHSC for the last eight years.

 The 2005 organizing committee added a golf tournament to the event, "Play a Round for the Kids", which fielded more than 80 participants.
 The tournament was held prior to the Ball and helped to create anticipation for the Ball.

 Students collected silent auction items and cash donations, sold event tickets, and planned the event.
 The 2005 City Lights Ball had 254 attendees and raised over $35,000 for the three selected charities, Texas Boys' Ranch, Children's Home of Lubbock, and Children's Connection, Inc.

 Student Rural Health Organization

 This interdisciplinary student organization focuses on professional development for students who are interested in rural practice or rural health issues.
 An important component of the SRHO is the opportunity to participate in interdisciplinary activities with particular attention to the roles of each health profession in rural health care.
-Membership is open to allied health sciences, medical, nursing and pharmacy students at the Health Sciences Center as well as to undergraduates from Texas Tech University who are interested in rural health careers.
+Membership is open to Health Professions, medical, nursing and pharmacy students at the Health Sciences Center as well as to undergraduates from Texas Tech University who are interested in rural health careers.